 It's completely unclear what entities should be published at the resource level and which entities at the top level.
 ARC information system relies on a definite GLUE2 resource-level structure that might not be suitable to be fed as-is to a top level.

+SB: The profile specifies the content of the information system as a whole, which currently means a top-level BDII.
+It does not prescribe how that information is collected and aggregated from the individual sites and services.

 2.2 GFD.147 and the EGI profile